-141. The presence of related viral species may offer an opportunity for introduced genetic material to transfer from the GMOs to other organisms in the receiving environment.
-As poxviruses replicate in the cytoplasm and do not integrate into the genome of infected cells, horizontal transfer of introduced DNA would most likely be to another poxvirus.

-142. Molluscum contagiosum virus (MCV) is a relatively common poxvirus adapted specifically to humans and present in Australia.
+- 142. The presence of related viral species may offer an opportunity for introduced genetic material to transfer from the GMOs to other organisms in the receiving environment.
+As poxviruses replicate in the cytoplasm and do not integrate into the genome of infected cells, horizontal transfer of introduced DNA would most likely be to another poxvirus. - 143.
+Molluscum contagiosum virus (MCV) is a relatively common poxvirus adapted specifically to humans and present in Australia.
 It is classified as a member of the family Poxviridae but has no close relatives and is the only member of the Molluscipoxvirus genus.
 Molluscum contagiosum infections are more common during childhood and typically resolve without complication.
-However, it is more severe and persistent in immunosuppressed patients, particularly in those with HIV/AIDS (Healthdirect Australia, 2022).

-143. Poxviruses are known to infect many native Australian animals, including mammals, birds and reptiles.
+However, it is more severe and persistent in immunosuppressed patients, particularly in those with HIV/AIDS (Healthdirect Australia, 2022). - 144.
+Poxviruses are known to infect many native Australian animals, including mammals, birds and reptiles.
 Aside from an outbreak in common ringtail possums attributed to an OPXV, many of the poxviruses infecting mammals have not been characterised (Wildlife Health Australia, 2019b).
 In birds, Avian pox is caused by 13 viruses of the genus Avipoxvirus (Wildlife Health Australia, 2012).
-Pox disease caused by Crocodilepox virus (genus Crocodylidpoxvirus) has been reported in crocodile farms and may be associated with stressors such as relocation, handling and inappropriate water temperature (Wildlife Health Australia, 2019a).
-In addition, a recent study has identified a novel poxvirus in green sea turtles (Sarker et al., 2021).
+Pox disease caused by crocodilepox virus (genus Crocodylidpoxvirus) has been reported in crocodile farms and may be associated with stressors such as relocation, handling and inappropriate water temperature (Wildlife Health Australia, 2019a).
+In addition, a recent study has identified a novel poxvirus in green sea turtles (Sarker et al., 2021). - 145.
+Orf virus (family Poxviridae, genus Parapoxvirus) is present in Australia and causes scabby mouth disease in sheep, goats and some other ruminant animals.
+The disease is characterised by the presence of pustules on the animal's mouth, muzzle, teats, legs or feet.
+It can be transmitted to humans via direct contact with the virus from lesions present in infected animals or fomites.
+The lesions typically resolve spontaneously in healthy individuals.
+However, immunosuppressed individuals exposed to orf virus may develop serious symptoms such as progressive disease (CDC, 2015; NSW Department of Primary Industries, 2016; Farrell and Stewart, 2022).

-144. Myxoma virus (family Poxviridae, genus Leporipoxvirus) was introduced in Australia in 1950 to reduce pest rabbit numbers (Kerr et al., 2013).
-It specifically infects rabbits and hares (Wang et al., 2004), causing lethal disease in some species.

-145. As of 8 June 2022, Australia has registered 5 cases of monkeypox virus disease, all identified in travellers returning from United Kingdom and Europe.
-It is a rare zoonotic disease and can spread when a person comes into contact with the virus from an infected animal, or contaminated material.
-Transmission from human-to-human can occur through contact with respiratory secretions, skin lesions of an infected person or recently contaminated objects (Australian Government Department of Health, 2022).
+- 146. Myxoma virus (family Poxviridae, genus Leporipoxvirus) was introduced in Australia in 1950 to reduce pest rabbit numbers (Kerr et al., 2013).
+It specifically infects rabbits and hares (Wang et al., 2004), causing lethal disease in some species. - 147.
+As of 23 August 2022, Australia has registered 102 cases of monkeypox infection, most of these cases were identified in travellers returning from overseas, however some infections have been acquired in Australia (Australian Government Department of Health, 2022b; NSW Health, 2022).
+Monkeypox is a zoonotic disease and can spread when a person comes into contact with the virus from an infected animal, or contaminated material.
+Transmission from human-to-human can occur through contact with respiratory secretions, skin lesions of an infected person or recently contaminated objects (Australian Government Department of Health, 2022b).
 Disease related symptoms include fever, headache, muscle aches, swollen lymph nodes and pustules formation, and lasts for 2-4 weeks.
 Severe cases can occur among children and immunocompromised individuals (CDC, 2022a).
-As described in paragraph 78, WHO reported a multi-country monkeypox outbreak, with confirmed cases of monkeypox reported by 28 countries where monkeypox virus is not endemic (WHO, 2022a).
+As described in paragraph 78, WHO reported a multi-country monkeypox outbreak, with confirmed cases reported in many countries where monkeypox virus is not endemic (WHO, 2022a).